jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 compounded by the continued blurring of the lines between eCrime and targeted intrusion tradecraft and tooling, which also curtails high\-confidence attribution.
-Moreover, the motivations underlying intrusion activity are complex and diverse, and the paths that adversaries take to advance their mission can be indirect and inventive one intrusion attempt in isolation may not reveal the full extent of an adversarys motivations.
+Moreover, the motivations underlying intrusion activity are complex and diverse, and the paths that adversaries take to advance their mission can be indirect and inventive — one intrusion attempt in isolation may not reveal the full extent of an adversary’s motivations.
 Organizations would be mistaken to believe that the threats they face are predictable.
-Considering the unknown is a cornerstone of OverWatchs proactive hunting strategy.
+Considering the unknown is a cornerstone of OverWatch’s proactive hunting strategy.
 Rather than making assumptions about adversary motivations, OverWatch hunts for any and all evidence of post\-exploitation activity across its global customer data set to provide proactive coverage against both known and unknown threats.